For urgent consular assistance call

 Full travel advice: Local contacts

-Terrorism is a risk in Côte d'Ivoire
+Terrorism is a threat worldwide.
+This includes in Côte d'Ivoire.

 More information:

 Domestic political tensions sometimes lead to violent protests and strikes.
-Since 2017, current and former members of the Ivorian armed forces have led these demonstrations.

-Violence due to civil unrest is a high risk.
-Public protests and events can turn violent.
 Events such as elections and other significant key dates can lead to sporadic violence.
-Avoid large gatherings in the lead up to, during and in the aftermath of key dates in your location.
+Avoid large gatherings in the lead-up to, during and in the aftermath of key dates in your location.
+You should comply with any additional checks or security measures requested by the authorities, which may be introduced at short notice.

-Near the Liberian border, local tensions and the presence of armed militias are causing security issues.
+Near the Liberian border, local tensions and the presence of armed militias are causing ongoing security issues.
 This includes in:

 To avoid violence and protect yourself during periods of unrest: